AlexMercedCoder/tutorialblog/content/blog/2025/2025-07-03-iceberg-streaming-compaction.md

 - Leverage orchestration and branching when available

-With the right setup, you can keep query performance and data freshness high—without sacrificing one for the other.
+With the right setup, you can keep query performance and data freshness high - without sacrificing one for the other.